 The Account and Permissions spreadsheet is the master index for your mapping job.
-It has four tabs:
+It has five tabs:

 - Users.
 This is the one tab of the spreadsheet that must be completed.
 It maps data owners on the source to accounts on the target.
 It also lists any users on the source who share data.

 - Groups.
 This tab is used to map groups (e.g., Departments, Projects, Regional offices) on the source to groups on the target.
 It also lists groups, such as BUILTIN\Administrators on Windows, who are owners of data.

 - Paths.
 This tab is where you define how specific folders from the source will be shared on the target.
 You can also add redirects that apply exceptions to ownership and paths directives specified elsewhere in the map and job configuration.

 - Target Paths.
 This tab lists the Team Folders for jobs going to a Dropbox target, or the Shared Drives for a Google Drive target.

 A common misconception and source of confusion that we see is the role of the Paths tab.
 The Paths tab in the generated map reports out the paths that have been shared; in the case of Path based mapping, it also reports out folders at the designated folder depth, and attempts to redirect these folders to source owners that are a fuzzy match to the folder names.
 The Paths tab does not list all of the data to be transferred; that is determined by the source data selected in the job configuration.
 The Analysis report (select ‘Analysis’ from the white bordered box on the right side of your job configuration screen) will list out all of the data for the source.